victorhph8/zTSkut/paper/paper.md

 zTSkut is intended as a screening and prioritisation tool.
 Predictions should be interpreted within the chemical and thermoelectric domain represented by the model-development dataset.
 In particular, predictions for compositions far outside the training chemistry, unusual carrier concentrations or temperatures, systems affected by secondary phases, or very high-zT regimes should be treated with caution and validated experimentally or with higher-fidelity calculations.

-# Generative AI disclosure

-Generative AI tools were used to assist with code refactoring, documentation drafting, and manuscript editing.
-All software design decisions, scientific content, code validation, and final text were reviewed and approved by the author.

 # Acknowledgements

 The trained model used by zTSkut was developed as part of the skutterudite thermoelectrics study reported by Posligua et al. [@posligua2026skutterudites].
-The author thanks the coauthors of that work for the scientific collaboration underlying the model and dataset.
+Do we need to add the same acknowledgements like in the main paper?